Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/01-Edge-KV260/README.md

 > Note: In step 2, after extracting the common image there are a lot of output components, the only valuable output product in this case is sysroot.
 It's used for host application cross-compilation.
 Since the boot images of KV260 Starter Kit is fixed, user doesn't need to generate any boot components, e.g., FSBL, etc.

+> Note: In this case we assume you start to do this experiment after you have already had your board booted up successfully.
+If you do not please refer to [kv260 getting started page](https://www.xilinx.com/products/som/kria/kv260-vision-starter-kit/kv260-getting-started/getting-started.html).

 The following chapters will explain the details about these steps.

 ## Step-by-Step Tutorial